-You can send JSON payloads from Sumo Logic scheduled searches as an HTTP POST request to create Jira issues in Jira Server.
+You can send JSON payloads from Sumo Logic alerts as an HTTP POST request to create Jira issues in Jira Server.
 Learn more about the Jira REST API in their Jira Cloud platform Developer Reference.

 Webhook connections rely on HTTP endpoints that tell Sumo Logic where to send data.
 You can set up any number of connections.